camunda/camunda-docs/docs/self-managed/backup-restore/operate-tasklist-backup.md

 ## Check backup state API

-As backup is created asynchronously, one can check the state of backup by calling the following endpoint:
+As backup is created asynchronously, you can check the state of the backup by calling the following endpoint:

 ```
 GET actuator/backup/{backupId}